adu-web3/ens-account-abstraction-example/README.md

 Besides, allowing the user to sign the information with domain name is more user-friendly.

+Gas fee paymant stuff is left out in this example to simplify it.

 ## Setup

 To set up the project, follow these steps: